Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Experiments

-As shown in Table~\ref{tab: ViT-Base ImageNet-1K Top-1 Acc.}, compared with other representative self-supervised vanilla ViT models, \CIM{} is able to achieve better accuracy with fewer pre-training epochs.
-Moreover, both \RepDet{} and \ResPix{} visual pretext task can help the ViT enhancer learn useful representations.
+As shown in Table~\ref{tab: ViT-Base ImageNet-1K Top-1 Acc.}, \CIM{} is able to achieve better accuracy with fewer pre-training epochs compared with other representative self-supervised vanilla ViT models.
+Moreover, we find both \RepDet{} and \ResPix{} visual pretext task can help the ViT enhancer learn useful representations.